-- 1. Using Google maps in satellite mode, locate the building/s you are measuring. - 2.
-Using the "measure distance" tool (right click on the mouse) find the length and width of the building/s and add them to the table below. - 3.
+- 1. Using Google maps in satellite mode, locate your school. - 2.
+Using the "measure distance" tool (right click on the mouse) find the length and width of the buildings and add them to the table below. - 3.
 Calculate the surface area of the roof of each building, by using the formula: area = length x width

-Building Length (m) Width (m) Area (m 2) TOTAL =
+Building Length (m) Width (m) Area (m2) TOTAL =

-- 4. Add all roof areas together to find the total surface area available. - 5.
+- 4. Add all roof areas together to find the total surface area of the roof of the school. - 5.
 Calculate the potential volume of rain (L) that could be collected each month by multiplying the surface area of the roofs (m) by the average rainfall (mm) for each month.